lauriannala/erlmastery/lib/erlmastery_web/templates/page/about.html.md

 I'm familiar with functional programming and design patterns.
 I'm also fluent with object-oriented programming.
 I have good knowledge and experience with both relational and nosql databases.

-My favorite development environment is mac/linux machine with vim, tmux and fish-shell.
+My preferred development environment is unix-based machine with vim, emacs, tmux and zsh.
 I know my way around IDEs such as visual studio and intellij idea.
 I will not tremble in fear if I'm suddenly dropped in a remote bash shell.

 I'm passionate about code and I learn new languages and codebases fast.